 It seems crazy, but Michael Teeuw made a magic mirror a long time ago and since then has developed it into a software package which is easily downloaded/installed onto your raspberry pi!

 Other than remind you how good looking you are, you’ll be able to check the date, see traffic near your geo-location, check calendar and weather updates as well as watch YouTube videos!

 Some of these are done with addon modules, which I’ll go into further in another post, but they’re super easy to implement regardless!

 You can add Alexa / Google Home to your Magic Mirror Raspberry Pi 3, which is pretty dang cool but is a little more extensive.
 I should have a video on this shortly on our YouTube Channel.

-How do I install a magic mirror on my Raspberry Pi?
+How do I install Magic Mirror on my Raspberry Pi?

 Before getting into this, go grab a coffee, a beer or a fruit juice as you’ll want to concentrate for a while, It’s time to build the Magic Mirror Raspberry Pi 3!